Mind the gap(s) in your conference room pilot

-While delivering your first focused session of the CRP covering a topic with the right people in the room and someone raises their hand.
+While delivering your first focused session of the CRP covering a topic with the right people in the room, someone raises their hand.
 Then comes the dreaded words, “That’s great, but what about when this happens?”
-Hopefully you can respond with a workaround or pre-planned exception process that will solve this new scenario that has come to light.
-However, there will be some questions that either uncover a new requirement or invalidate assumptions about an existing one that create a new scenario that cannot be solved by the current software or configuration or processes.
-These are what we call Gaps.
+Hopefully, you can respond with a workaround or pre-planned exception process that will solve this new scenario that has come to light.
+However, there will be some questions that either uncover a new requirement or invalidate assumptions about an existing one that creates a new scenario that cannot be solved by the current software or configuration, or processes.
+These are what we call gaps.

 Many gaps are due to an exception scenario that was not uncovered during the current state review and future state design.
 We like to be careful about exceptions because they should be rare.
 We once had a client who had a great philosophy that you automated the process and managed the exceptions.
 This is a good philosophy and we try to see if we can perform a manual workaround to solve gaps that are related to resolving exceptions.
-You can often buy a lot of White Out to correct an exception on a Bill of Lading for what it might cost in custom programming, maintenance and support.
-Of course if the exception or manual workaround becomes the normal process, then you probably need to revisit this topic and find a better process.
+You can often buy a lot of Wite-Out to correct an exception on a bill of lading for what it might cost in custom programming, maintenance, and support.
+Of course, if the exception or manual workaround becomes the normal process, then you probably need to revisit this topic and find a better process.

-Now that we have our gap list, classified each one and hopefully eliminated many, we now need to prioritize the gaps and get quotes.
-Generally we find putting them into some sort of matrix works well so you can sort based on several criteria and come up with a gap plan.
+Now that we have our gap list, classified each one, and hopefully eliminated many, we now need to prioritize the gaps and get quotes.
+Generally, we find putting them into some sort of matrix works well so you can sort them based on several criteria and come up with a gap plan.
 If the necessary gaps are within your budget, then you are good to go.
-If they exceed it, you will have to get more funding or go back and reexamine what you have considered to be critical.
+If they exceed it, you will have to get more funding or go back and reexamine what you have considered critical.

 This is also a good time to go back and revisit your project plan to see if the gaps will have an impact on your overall project milestones and dates.
 Most likely they will.
 If any of the gaps were showstoppers, you may also need to consider a second Conference Room Pilot to demonstrate the new processes, configurations, software, etc. to the business.
 And finally, if you have found that the gaps have increased your costs significantly, you might need to go back and revisit your business case and vendor selection and determine if going forward still makes sense.